Carex appalachica

 - Best in pt.shade.
 Will tolerate sun.

-- Category: Grasses, Natives, MD Native Plants
+- Category: Grasses, Natives

 - Hardiness Zone: 3-7